As the Barcelona forward earns a share of the Liga hat-trick record, we see how they compare for trebles beyond that.

 Article top media content

-Lionel Messi has racked up a remarkable 51 trebles for Barcelona and Argentina to date and is showing no signs of slowing down.
-UEFA.com crunches the numbers behind Messi's hat-trick heroics.
+Lionel Messi has racked up a remarkable 52 hat-tricks for Barcelona and Argentina to date and is showing no signs of slowing down.

-Messi's first career treble came against Real Madrid in March 2007, his most recent against Real Betis in March 2019; in over a decade of goalscoring, the Argentinian has returned eight hat-tricks in the UEFA Champions League, 33 in the Spanish Liga, three in the Copa del Rey, one in the Spanish Super Cup and a further six at international level.
+The 32-year-old's treble against Celta Vigo on Saturday was his 34th in the Liga, equalling Cristiano Ronaldo's Spanish top-flight record.
+Messi has also returned eight hat-tricks in the UEFA Champions League, three in the Copa del Rey, one in the Spanish Super Cup and a further six at international level.

 Messi's hat-tricks by numbers